 3) So what do you do now?
 If the name PRAAT gives you the jitters...(haha, see what I did there?) fear not!
 Youri Maryn has spent countless hours creating a user-friendly interface to learn about how to apply his research to real-world voice therapy.
 First, you need to download the free...no I did not stutter...
 FREE program Praat here.
 The best thing about PRAAT is that the developers, Paul Boersma and David Weenink, made it easily usable with either a Mac or PC, so you truly have no excuse not to try it.

 4) So how do you use PRAAT and what kind of acoustic measures should you be obtaining?
 You can read my easy-to-digest blog about Acoustic Voice Quality Index, or the cited research articles it contains.
 Or, you can simply go to Youri's website Phonanium and download the entire package with tutorial videos.
 You get unlimited access to the videos so you can implement them to your clinic at your own pace.
 These videos are quite simple, and go step-by-step with live screen shots of how to utilize each acoustic measure you'll be obtaining.
+Also, don’t forget to calibrate your system.
+Youri has a great tutorial on how to easily do this with a sound level meter that has an a/c weighted option.

 What do I gather?